Concordium/concordium-wallet-proxy/README.md

 ## Up-to-date status of the mobile apps

-A GET request to `v0/appSettings` is intended to convey the information about the current version of the app, and whether the version that requests the information is up to date.
+A GET request to `v0/appSettings` or `v1/appSettings` is intended to convey the information about the current version of the app, and whether the version that requests the information is up to date.